Ventive15/development-standards/source/contributing.md

 then run `composer install`

 Add new content pages by creating Markdown files in the root of `source/`.
-You can write blog entries in `_posts`
+You can write blog entries in `_posts` Add new tests by writing a user story in `features/` and automating it in `features/bootstrap/FeatureContext.php` or by extending that class.
+Run the tests by executing `vendor/bin/behat`.

+- Pull requests without tests will be rejected, always.
+- Pull requests with failing tests will not be merged.
+- Pull requests with meaningless tests will get friendly tutoring on how to write a better test.

 Sculpin currently uses [michelf/php-markdown](https://packagist.org/packages/michelf/php-markdown), check there for specific Markdown guidelines.